 Porting a number in

-Can I port my registered number into Sideline?
+Can I port my registered number to Sideline?

 Unfortunately, you cannot port your registered number into Sideline.